App Intent-First Driven Development

 Development Flow

-- Model the domain type as
+- Model action inputs/outputs as flat

 - Localize strings early (